LogoCustom Linear Actuator

 ScenarioAssumptionsOutcomeNext step

-Hatch opener retrofit (single actuator)12V supply, 4.5A run current, 3 m one-way harness, AWG 16, relay control.Drop ~4.9%; fuse recommendation ~6A baseline, 10A peak screening; caution if ambient heat is high.Bench test startup pulses and relay temperature rise.
+Hatch opener retrofit (single actuator)12V supply, 4.5A run current, 3 m one-way harness, AWG 16, relay control.Drop ~3.0%; around the ABYC-style critical threshold.
+Fuse recommendation is ~6A baseline and 11A peak screening with startup multiplier 1.8.Bench test startup pulses and relay temperature rise.

-Agricultural gate actuator (long harness)12V, 5A run current, 8 m one-way harness, AWG 18, DPDT switch.Drop exceeds 10%; redesign wiring before field deployment.Move to AWG 12/14 or relocate power distribution point.
+Agricultural gate actuator (long harness)12V, 5A run current, 8 m one-way harness, AWG 18, DPDT switch.Drop ~14.0%; above 10% non-critical boundary.
+Treat as redesign before field deployment.Move to AWG 12/14 or relocate power distribution point.

 Dual actuator synchronized coverTwo branches sharing supply, unknown startup multiplier, intermittent duty.Tool output is boundary-only; synchronization and surge profile unknown.Treat as conditional fit and escalate to detailed harness plan.

-Vehicle-mounted compartment actuator12V battery domain with transient events, relay drive, 4 m harness.Electrical envelope may be acceptable, but transient protection remains open.Add transient mitigation checklist before production approval.
+Vehicle-mounted compartment actuator12V battery domain with transient events, relay drive, 4 m harness.Steady-state drop may pass, but ISO 16750-2 load-dump envelope (79-101V unsuppressed, 40-400 ms) remains a dominant risk.Define TVS clamp target and bench-test cranking + load-dump before production approval.

 Related internal guides